History of Palestine: Herodian dynasty and Roman Judea

-Herod I, or as he later became known, Herod the Great, ruled from 37 to 4 BCE.
+Herod I, or as became known, Herod the Great, ruled from 37 to 4 BCE.
 He became known for his many building projects, for increasing the region's prosperity, but also for being a tyrant and involved in many political and familial intrigues.

-Herod rebuilt Jerusalem from top to bottom, greatly increasing the city's prestige.
-One of Herod's greatest achievements was the reconstruction of the Second Temple, which became one of the largest structures in the empire, with an enormous 14 hectare courtyard, still visible today as the Temple Mount.
-The Temple functioned as the center of Jewish sacrificial worship, as well as a national bank, and a tourist and pilgrimage destination, drawing visitors from throughout the empire, many of which passed through Caesarea Maritima, a newly built port city.
-Caesarea was by far the largest port in Roman Judea and one of largest in the whole eastern Mediterranean.
-The city was built using state-of-the-art Roman engineering complete with a market, aqueduct, government offices, baths, villas, a circus, and pagan temples.
+Herod rebuilt Jerusalem from top to bottom, greatly increasing the city's prestige, including the reconstruction of the Second Temple.
+Herod also greatly expanded the port town of Caesarea Maritima, making it by far the largest port in Roman Judea and one of the largest in the whole eastern Mediterranean.

 Throughout this period, the Jewish population gradually increased, and the region saw a massive wave of urbanization.
 More than 30 towns and cities of different sizes were founded, rebuilt, or enlarged in a relatively short period.
 The Jewish population of the land on the eve of the great revolt may have been as high as 2.2 million.
 Jerusalem itself reached a peak in size and population at the end of the Second Temple period, when the city covered 2 km2 and had a population of 200,000.

-Many Jews saw Herod as a usurper who had stolen the throne from the Hasmoneans.
-He also selected his own appointees as High Priest.
-Furthermore, the Jews had always looked down on the Idumeans as racially impure.
-Worse, Herod's mother was an Arab and it was commonly held that one couldn't be a Jew unless born by a Jewish mother.
-The orthodox despised him for his Greek taste, the Sadducees for how he had emasculated the Sanhedrin, and the Pharisees despised anyone who despised the Law.
-Among his sacrileges included placing a golden eagle, a symbol of Roman power, on top of the gate to the temple.
-However, he maintained excellent relations with his Roman overlord who rewarded him with large swathes of territory to incorporate into his kingdom.

-Following Herod's death in 4 BCE, a wave of unrest shook the region.
+Following Herod's death in 4 BCE, unrest shook the region.
 It was swiftly quashed by Herod's son Archelaus with the help of the Romans.
 Herod's kingdom was divided and given to his three sons.
 In 6 CE Archelaus was banished for misrule and Judea came under direct Roman rule.